Blog Post

 Do you see the glass half-full?

 It’s cliche, but there’s power in positive thinking.
-We even called out being “competitively optimistic” in a post on ways to be a successful account executive.
-In short, the best sales reps don’t win by giving energy to the thought that they might lose.
+The best sales reps don’t win by giving energy to the thought that they might lose.

 13. Empathy